 Following our consultation earlier in the year and the subsequent trial week in March, the proposals were amended.

 The proposal to create a new footpath across the green space to the rear of St Anne’s Catholic Primary and the proposed one-way system on Marina Crescent were removed.
-Instead, we will upgrade and widen the existing path between Twickenham Drive and Acacia Avenue as this is already being used by some members of the community.
-This work is due to be undertaken during the October half-term holiday.
+Instead, the existing path between Twickenham Drive and Acacia Avenue has been widened and upgraded as this was already being used by some members of the community.
+This work was undertaken during the October half-term holiday.

-• Enforcement cameras will be installed at each end of Marina Crescent.
-Prior to the cameras being installed, the Police will be carrying out enforcement.
+- Enforcement cameras were installed at each end of Marina Crescent in December 2025.
+These will go live in January.
+Prior to the cameras going live Police will be carrying out enforcement.
 Drivers ignoring the restrictions by entering one of the roads covered by the order during the advertised times will be issued with a fine.
 All those who are exempt will need to log their vehicle registration details with us as soon as possible via https://knowsleypermits.apcoa.com/ (Civil Parking Enforcement Officers will continue to enforce parking restrictions).

 Legal Information